NAWEC developed a four-pillared strategy to build strong health systems

 About Us

-Nama Wellness Community Centre (NAWEC) was founded in May 2014 and is headquartered in Lukojjo Village, Nama sub-county, Mukono District, Uganda.
-It has a long tradition of providing high-quality health care to the people of Mukono and its surrounding areas, specifically focused on women and children.
+Founded in May 2014, Nama Wellness Community Centre (NAWEC) is headquartered in Lukojjo Village, Nama sub-county, Mukono District, Uganda.
+With a strong tradition of providing high-quality healthcare, NAWEC is dedicated to improving the well-being of women and children in Mukono, Uganda and its surrounding communities.

 FROM OUR BLOG